nimious/oculus/README.md

 ## Prerequisites

 To compile the bindings in this package you must have **libovr**, the Oculus VR SDK library, installed on your computer.
-Users of your program also need to install the device drivers, which can be downloaded from the Oculus web site.
+Users of your program need to install the device drivers, which can be downloaded from the Oculus web site.

 ### Linux